-In Spark AR Studio, you'd use an occluder to make an AR scene more realistic, by hiding things that would be hidden in real life.
-They're particularly useful when you're layering 3D objects on someone's face.
+Occluders make AR effects more realistic by hiding things that would be hidden in real life.
+They're particularly useful when you're placing 3D objects on someone's face.

-For example, in the image on the left there's no occluder.
+In the image on the left there's no occluder.
 The arm of the glasses is visible when it should be hidden by the head.
+On the right we've added an occluder that covers the face.
+The arm of the glasses is no longer visible:

 Any 3D object can be used as an occluder.